 If you have recently been raped or sexually assaulted, it's understandable if you don't know what to do or where to turn.

-SARCS is a dedicated NHS service which can offer healthcare and support in the days after an assault, if you are not ready to tell the police or are unsure.
+SARCS is a dedicated NHS service (for anyone 16 or over) which can offer healthcare and support in the days after an assault, if you are not ready to tell the police or are unsure.

 For more information, please click HERE.